 McCarty Little Hall

-The War Gaming Department is located in McCarty Little Hall, a 110,000 square foot purpose-built war gaming facility named after William McCarty Little, who was instrumental in the introduction and development of war gaming techniques at the college.
-The building boasts a 180 seat auditorium, a television studio, conference facilities, office and classroom space, and up to 22 reconfigurable gaming cells.
+The War Gaming Department is located in McCarty Little Hall, a 110,000 square foot war gaming facility which opened in 1999.
+The building is named after Captain William McCarty Little, who was instrumental in the introduction and development of war gaming techniques at the Naval War College dating back to 1887.